Josnif/notification-scheduler/README.md

 - **Responsive Design**: Works on desktop and mobile devices
 - **Admin Settings**: Easy-to-use WordPress admin interface for configuration
 - **Multipurpose**: Use for product notifications, social proof, announcements, etc.
+- **WooCommerce Integration**: Use WooCommerce product data in notifications

 ## Installation